Utah Paralegal Schools

 Profiles of Well-Known Schools in Utah

-Utah Valley University: Utah Valley University’s Woodbury School of Business has an American Bar Association-approved Bachelor of Science in legal studies, an Associate of Applied Science in legal studies, and a certificate in legal studies.
-The BS is a 124-credit hour course of study, while both the AS and AAS take four semesters to complete and the certificate is 25 credit hours.
+Utah Valley University: Utah Valley University's Woodbury School of Business has a Bachelor of Science in legal studies, an Associate of Applied Science in legal studies, and a certificate in legal studies.
+The BS is a 124-credit hour course of study, while the associate's degree program takes 63 credit hours to complete and the certificate requires 25 credit hours.
 All legal studies students are required to complete and pass Introduction to American Law, Civil Litigation, Legal Research (I and II), Technology in Law Practice, and Business Law.
-Four members of the Woodbury School of Business faculty teach for the legal studies programs, all possessing a JD.
+All members of the Woodbury School of Business faculty who teach legal studies courses possess a JD.